ur-git/javascript-concepts/Behind The Scene/JS_Execution_Context.md

 - **The call stack** manages execution contexts in a **last-in, first-out (LIFO)** manner.
 - **Arrow functions** do not have their own `this` or `arguments`.
 - JavaScript execution halts until all functions are finished.

-Understanding execution contexts and the call stack is crucial for writing efficient JavaScript and debugging errors effectively.